Shekhar Kapur: In India

-He turned director with the family drama Masoom (1983), starring Naseeruddin Shah, Shabana Azmi and a young Jugal Hansraj & Urmila Matondkar.
+He turned director with the family drama Masoom (1983), starring Naseeruddin Shah, Shabana Azmi and a young Jugal Hansraj and Urmila Matondkar.
 The plot followed the story of an illegitimate boy who struggles to find acceptance from his stepmother.
 He then directed the 1987 science-fiction film Mr. India, starring Anil Kapoor, Sridevi and Amrish Puri in his most famous role as the villain Mogambo.
 Puri's most famous dialogue in this film "Mogambo Khush Hua" is still remembered.
 In 1994 he directed the critically acclaimed Bandit Queen and played a cameo in the film as a truck driver.

-Kapur was infamous for abandoning several films he was originally the director of.
+Kapur was infamous for abandoning several films in which he was originally the director.
 He was originally the director of the 1989 film Joshilaay, which starred Sunny Deol, Anil Kapoor, Sridevi and Meenakshi Sheshadri before leaving the production halfway, and its producer Sibti Hassan Rizvi stepped in to complete the film.
 In 1992, he had shot some scenes for Barsaat, which was originally titled Champion and was going to be the debut film of Bobby Deol, but he left the production and was replaced by Rajkumar Santoshi.
 In 1995, he partly directed Dushmani, starring Sunny Deol, Jackie Shroff and Manisha Koirala before its producer Bunty Soorma stepped in to complete the film.

 Kapur was the executive producer of the film The Guru.
 He established an Indian film company with Ram Gopal Verma and Mani Ratnam, though the group has thus far produced only one film, Dil Se..
 (1998), starring Shahrukh Khan and Manisha Koirala.
 Kapur executive-produced the Bollywood-themed musical Bombay Dreams by Andrew Lloyd Webber, which ran in London's the West End and on Broadway in New York City for 1 year.

 In 2016, Kapur delivers an autobiographical film and documentary about Amma, well known as Mata Amritanandamayi Devi, called "The Science of Compassion".

 International

 In 1998, he received international recognition for the second time after Bandit Queen, when he directed the Academy Award-winning period film Elizabeth, a fictional account of the reign of British Queen Elizabeth I nominated for seven Oscars.
 The 2007 sequel, Elizabeth: The Golden Age, was nominated for two Oscars.
-He was accused of being anti-British by British tabloids for his portrayal of the British Army in the 2002 movie The Four Feathers.
-However, he denied the accusations and stated that he was merely "anti-colonisation".
+He was accused of being anti-British by British tabloids for his inaccurate portrayal of the British Army in the 2002 movie The Four Feathers.
+He denied the accusations and stated that he was merely "anti-colonisation".

-Future projects

-It was announced in March 2019 that Kapur will be directing a TV series for Endemol Shine based on historical novels by Amitav Ghosh, known as the "Ibis Trilogy", which details the opium wars among Britain, India and China in the mid-19th century.

-Kapur is all set to adapt Amish Tripathi's critically acclaimed book series Shiva Trilogy into a television web show.
-He will be co-directing the show with Suparn Verma.